Abhi-crypto-code/Automatic-Generation-of-Control-Structures/README.md

   - **TI/PI/LI/FI** – Temperature, Pressure, Level, Flow Indicators

 - Explored Llama Vision to interpret physical meaning from P&ID-like images.
-- Studied SFILES notation and underlying algorithm.
+- Studied SFILES notation and how graph is contructed from its notation and vise-versa.
 - Looked into SMILES notation for future applicability.

 ##  Issues Faced